Puffing up makes a parrot look bigger, which is achieved by vibrating or shaking the skin.

 Preening

-According to the Philosophical Transactions of the Royal Society, parrots preen their feathers to remove parasites, dirt, and debris.
+According to the Philosophical Transactions of the Royal Society, parrots preen to remove parasites, dirt, and debris.
+They also apply preen oil while aligning their feathers.

-Since the feathers lay flat against the parrot’s body, it’ll need to lift them to gain better access.
+Since the feathers lay flat against the parrot’s body, it’ll lift them to gain better access.
 This also enables the parrot to clean the secondary feathers next to the body.

-A parrot’s feathers are a thick layer of insulation.
-However, they’re unique because they can puff up to trap air pockets.
-This air is warmed by a parrot’s body heat, which is beneficial in colder environments.
+A parrot’s feathers provide a thick layer of insulation.
+They’re unique because they can puff up to trap air pockets.
+Body heat warms the air, which is beneficial in colder environments.

-Feathers promote airflow to cool birds down.
-If it’s overheating, it can’t sweat, so it dispels heat through the skin.
-Here, it exchanges heat by lifting its feathers and letting cool air pass over its body.
+Feathers promote airflow.
+When overheating, a parrot can’t sweat.
+Instead, it dispels heat through the skin.
+It exchanges heat by lifting its feathers and letting cool air pass over the body.

-The parrot’s temperature goes down, and it can rest easy.
-Parrots may lift their wings, fluff their feathers, and hold this position for several minutes as they cool down.
+Parrots lift their wings, fluff their feathers, and hold this position as they cool down.

 Concealing Illnesses

-Parrots hide their injuries or ailments so predators are less likely to target them.
+Parrots hide their injuries and illnesses to avoid the attention of predatory animals.
 To create a façade, a parrot will seek to appear at its strongest when at its weakest.

-What Does It Mean When a Parrot Fluffs Its Feathers?
+What It Means When A Parrot Fluffs Its Feathers

 Aggressive Fluffing vs. Affection Fluffing